juSt-jeLLy/Ethonline/DATA_INTEGRATION.md

    - IPFS for documents

 3. **Backend API**
-   - Use Lovable Cloud / Supabase for authentication
+   - Use Supabase for authentication
    - Store off-chain data in PostgreSQL
    - Sync critical data to blockchain